+Updated 7/31/23.
 Help!
-I'm gaining weight and looking for a supplement that can help me lose weight.
-This was a question I received via my Supplement-Geek.com website.
-I know this persons question echos in many people so I wanted to let you know how I replied to her in the hopes that others struggling with this same issue may be better prepared.
+I'm gaining weight and looking for a supplement to help me lose weight.
+This was a question I received via my SupplementClarity.com website.
+I know this person's question echoes in many people, so I wanted to let you know how I replied to her in the hopes that others struggling with this same issue may be better prepared.
 Let me know if you would add anything to this also.

 This is how I replied to the person:

-Did your weight loss just start fairly recently?
-Have you asked you doctor about it?
-I just want to make sure you've talked to your doctor about your gaining weight.
-While mostly weight gain is due to eating too much food, in rare cases sudden weight gain with no cause can be due to other things – even cancer!
+Did your weight loss start fairly recently?
+Have you asked your doctor about it?
+I want to make sure you've talked to your doctor about your gaining weight.
+While most weight gain is due to eating too much food, in rare cases, sudden weight gain with no cause can be due to other things – even cancer!
 Let's assume you are healthy and proceed from there.

 How Many Calories Do You Need

-This link goes to a Calculator.net where you can put in your age, gender and activity level.
+This link goes to a Calculator.net where you can enter your age, gender, and activity level.
 The calculator will then estimate how many calories you need to maintain your weight and lose weight.

 What Burns The Most Calories?

-There are 3 things that cause us to burn calories in a 24 hr period :
+There are three things that cause us to burn calories in a 24-hour period :